IoTPanic/pixelpusher/README.md

 ## Source

-Running or installing from source requires golang installed, the GOPATH set, and [dep installed](https://golang.github.io/dep/docs/introduction.html).
+Running or installing from source requires [golang](https://golang.org/dl/) installed, the GOPATH set, and [dep installed](https://golang.github.io/dep/docs/introduction.html).

+Lots of [tutorials](https://www.google.com/search?newwindow=1&ei=5CFtXYv_As-zsAfMjqboDA&q=setup+go+environment) for setting up the environment are available.

 First, dependencies are installed with the command `dep ensure` (or `dep ensure -v` if you want to see what's going on) than PixelPusher can be ran with `go run main.go`.

 ## Docker